 - Explore the artsy and hipster neighborhood of Florentine, where coffee shops and restaurants are plenty.

-- Of course, soak in the sun, have a hookah or cocktail, and swim in the ocean at one of Tel Aviv’s beautiful beaches.
+- Soak in the sun, have a hookah or cocktail, and swim in the ocean at the beach.

 2+ Nights in Jerusalem